William Channing Woodbridge: Personal life

-In 1832 Woodbridge married Lucy Ann Reed, who had been an assistant teacher in Marblehead, Massachusetts.
+In 1832 Woodbridge married Lucy Ann Reed, who had been Catharine Beecher's associate principal at the Hartford Female Seminary and then an assistant teacher in Marblehead, Massachusetts.
 He actively campaigned for improvement in the Common schools of Massachusetts.
-He became a leader in the “Society for the Relief and Improvement of the African Race.”
+He became a leader in the "Society for the Relief and Improvement of the African Race."
 Throughout the 1830s and early 1840s he continued to expand, update, and revise his textbooks.
 In particular, over time, there is a noticeable improvement in the number and quality of maps and illustrations.
 In addition to constant sickness, Woodbridge spent most of his life in near poverty.
 Income from one book was often used to improve the next and he was unable to resist an appeal from anyone in need.
 In search of improved health and for new information for his geographies, Woodbridge returned to Europe in 1836.
 His young wife eventually joined him there, but died in Frankfurt in 1840, leaving Woodbridge with the care of their two small children.
 He traveled to Berlin for the winter of 1841-1842 and then returned to Boston.
 His health continued to deteriorate, and hoping that a more tropical climate would relieve his symptoms, he spent the last three winters of his life in St. Croix, in what was then Danish Territory, but is now part of the United States Virgin Islands.
 An illustration the 1847 edition of his Modern School Geography shows Woodbridge working in his study there with a map on the wall and a shelf of books (p. ix).
 William Channing Woodbridge died in Boston in 1845 and is buried in Marblehead, Massachusetts.